ArzelaAscoIi/hyrox-notify-me/README.md

 # HYROX Frankfurt Ticket Crawler 🏃‍♂️

 > **⚠️ DISCLAIMER: This project is 100% vibe coded.** It was built with pure enthusiasm, minimal planning, and maximum coffee.
 Use at your own risk and enjoy the chaos! 🎯

 A Python script that crawls the [HYROX Frankfurt event page](https://hyrox.com/event/hyrox-frankfurt/) and sends you a Pushover notification when "Ticket sales start soon!" **disappears** from the page (indicating tickets might be available!).

+A part of me just hopes that it breaks, but it seems to run pretty stable...

 ## 🚀 Features